rHermes/contests/README.md

   + First time I heard of Binary Index Tree.
 Cool datastructure.
 + 1032 - Find a Multiple
   + It has a nice mathematical proof behind it.
++ 1034 - Queens in Peaceful Positions
+  + I rank high on this one, and it is a problem that seems impossible when starting, but turns out to be very possible.
 + 1074 - Very Short problem
   + I like that I managed to implement it in C, and using so little memory.
 + 1100 - Final Standings
   + First time I heard of counting sort.
++ 1185 - Wall
+  + First time I encountered convex hull algorithms.

 ## TODO